 Please note: this class covers rim brakes only (dual-pivot, V-brake, etc) – we have a separate class for disc brakes.

-The next available Brakes and Gears class is on March the 9th, with subsequent dates being June the 8th and November the 9th.
+The next available Brakes and Gears classes are August the 31st and November the 9th.
 Classes start at 10am.

 Care and replacement of hubs, cassettes, chain and derailleurs